 If you have an outbound sales process already in place and want to scale it by adding a new wave of SDRs, try Sam Nelson’s Agoge Tribe approach.
 As an Outreach SDR Leader, Sam formed a team composed of the newest SDRs—“the most moldable and coachable reps”—as the incubator for innovative ideas and strategies.
 The Agoge team shattered all previous records, achieving 243% of quota and 100% participation!

 Technology is a game changer—but not when you and your competitors are using the same tech the same way.
 Just using a CRM, for example, involves a lot of manual data entry and task setting and so, while it can work, it isn’t recommended.

 A Sales Engagement Platform (SEP) is the most important outbound sales tool you can have in your arsenal (we're biased).
 This outbound sales solution saves time by automating manual tasks like data entry so your reps stay organized and on top of their tasks without even having to think about it.
 A SEP helps you to build, scale, and sustain your outbound sales strategy while driving more revenue directly to your company.

 For every sales rep who has had to manually keep track of their accounts in Salesforce (or even Excel...*shudder*), outbound sales automation with an SEP is the answer to their prayers.
-If you want to know how to determine which sales engagement platform is right for your team, this guide to evaluating SEPs might help.

 Much of outbound sales involves reaching out, engaging, and qualifying prospects.
 Phone and email are the two major channels SDRs leverage to make contact and build relationships with prospects.
 Choosing the right channel and sending the right message at the right time will ensure your success at outbound sales.